by Danni Levy

-Despite being hugely successful on the circuit, Brooke has put the games on hold and instead decided to focus on her business projects and television work.
+Despite being hugely successful on the circuit, Brooke put the games on hold instead of focusing on her business projects and television work.

 “Before quarantine, I was training to compete at the West Coast Classic,” she says.
-“I planned to compete again just to enjoy it and for everyone who enjoys watching me compete, because it’s been a long time.
-It got cancelled and gyms closed.
-It was very hard because I live by myself, but I quarantined with my two best friends at my home.
-I had just gone through a divorce that took its toll on me and my focus was on the competition and my training so it was rough, but I got through it.
+“I planned to compete again to enjoy it and for everyone who enjoys watching me compete because it’s been a long time.
+It got canceled, and gyms closed.
+It was very hard because I live alone but quarantined with my two best friends at home.
+I had just gone through a divorce that took its toll on me, and my focus was on the competition and my training so it was rough, but I got through it.

-“Now I have my YouTube up and running and I’m working on my vlog with a new videographer.
-I’m filming a new TV series and working on another new secret project that’s been coming to fruition for four years.
-I’m not training to compete but I’m training to be ready for anything.
+“Now I have my YouTube up and running, and I’m working on my vlog with a new videographer.
+I’m filming a new TV series and working on another secret project that’s been coming to fruition for four years.
+I’m not training to compete, but I’m training to be ready for anything.

-Now that Brooke has time to focus on aesthetics, she focusing on developing certain muscle groups.
+Now that Brooke has time to focus on aesthetics, she focusing on developing specific muscle groups.

-“I have big hamstrings and strong legs and I’m adding in butt exercises whenever I can!”
+“I have big hamstrings and strong legs, and I’m adding butt exercises whenever possible!”